tripod31/get_lyric/README.md

 changelog
 -----
 #### 2016/02/10
-change argument 'site' to 'sites'.It is not in regular expression.It can specify sites order.
+changed argument 'site' to 'sites'.It is not in regular expression.It can specify sites order.

+#### 2016/02/10
+changed argument 'proxy' format.It is not in regular expression.